Zstd: Features

-Zstd at its maximum compression level gives a compression ratio close to lzma, lzham, and ppmx, and Zstandard reaches the current Pareto frontier, as it decompresses faster than any other currently available algorithm with similar or better compression ratio.
+Zstandard at its maximum compression level gives a compression ratio close to lzma, lzham, and ppmx.
+As of 2019, Zstandard reaches the Pareto frontier for decompression, as it produces output faster than any other open source algorithm with a similar or better compression ratio.

 Dictionaries can have a large impact on the compression ratio of small files, so Zstandard can use a user-provided compression dictionary.
 It also offers a training mode, able to generate a dictionary from a set of samples.
 In particular, one dictionary can be loaded to process large sets of files with redundancy between files, but not necessarily within each file, such as for log files.

 Design

 Zstandard combines a dictionary-matching stage (LZ77) with a large search window and a fast entropy-coding stage.
-It uses both Huffman coding (used for entries in the Literals section) and finite-state entropy (FSE) –a fast tabled version of ANS, tANS, used for entries in the Sequences section.
-Because of the manner in which FSE carries over state between symbols, decompression involves processing symbols within the Sequences section of each block in reverse order (from last to first).
+It uses Huffman coding alongside finite-state entropy (FSE), a variant of tANS.